iordachebogdan/Maps/README.md

 # Maps
 Console application for finding minimum distances in different types of graphs.
-With this application you can create multiple street systems between cities in the cartesian plane.
+With this application you can create multiple street networks between cities in the cartesian plane.
 Different street networks are called "regions".

 These graphs (regions) are classified by the application in a number of different types of graphs for which it chooses an optimum approach for finding the minimum distance between two cities.
 The supported types of graphs are:
 - complete graph (undirected streets)